Boosting Object Representation Learning via Motion and Object Continuity: Limitations and Future Work

 \section{Limitations and Future Work}

 As we focus evaluations on Atari environments for classification and game playing tasks, we make use of a very simple optical flow technique.
 A more advanced optical flow approach is necessary for more complex environments.
-Furthermore, our experimental evaluations only showcase the improvements that MOC can bring based on the SPACE model, as this is the most advanced approach that evaluates on images extracted from RL environments.
 The application of MOC to other types of object discovery models is a necessary next step in future work.
-Additionally, MOC contains a bias towards moving objects, however it is desirable for a model to also detect stationary objects.
+Additionally, the $\mathcal{L}^{\text{OC}}$ of our SLAT+MOC implementation produces larger variances in AMI than that of SPACE+MOC (\cf Fig.~\ref{fig:AMI}).
+Future work should investigate ways of stabilizing this.
+MOC contains a bias towards moving objects, however it is desirable for a model to also detect stationary objects.
 Although the scheduling approach tackles this issue, additional investigations are necessary.
-Concerning the bottleneck-based \cite{KohNTMPKL20conceptbottleneck} RL agents of \textbf{Q3} we note that the overall model is somewhat limited, as additional techniques to increase detection robustness (\eg Kalman filters) were not used.
-Also, they require a fixed number of objects.
-The development of concept bottleneck models is still an ongoing research field.
-Certainly, more complicated models and RL algorithms would be worth investigating in future research.
+The bottleneck-based \cite{KohNTMPKL20conceptbottleneck} RL agents of \textbf{Q3} are somewhat limited, as additional techniques to increase detection robustness (\eg Kalman filters) were not used.
+Certainly, more complicated models and RL algorithms would be worth investigating in future research, such as~\cite{Delfosse2024InterpretableCB}.
 Lastly, certain environments also include static objects that are important to interact with, we would thus like to investigate object recognition based on agent-environment interactions.
 Following this idea, we think that performing representation learning based on the RL signal (\ie cumulative reward) is another interesting line of research.